 What happens to mortgage rates in a recession?

-When a recession hits, it can be a worrying time for homeowners and first-time buyers, particularly those facing tightening budgets, pay cuts or even redundancies.
+When a recession hits, it can be a worrying time for homeowners with upcoming remortgages, home movers and first-time buyers, particularly those facing tightening budgets, pay cuts or even redundancies.
 This article explores what happens to mortgage rates in a recession and what homeowners and prospective buyers should consider.

 In this guide